trywilco/wilco-docs/docs/upload-and-test/upload-using-cli-tool.md

 The following arguments must be set:

 	--questFolder	Path to the quest folder.
 	--token		The creator token.
-See below for instructions how to generate this token.
+See below for instructions for how to generate this token.
 	--email		The user's email in Wilco.

 In addition the script supports two different modes: